CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Correctness and Progress Guarantees

-Correctness is formally proven in the state-of-the-art concurrent higher-order separation logic Iris~\cite{jung2018iris}, using its Coq formalization~\cite{krebbers2017interactive}.
-The proofs are available in an anonymized Github repository~\cite{proofRepo}.
-An outline of these proofs which should serves as a reader guide is provided in Appendix~\ref{sec:proofs}.
-Here, we highlight the key ideas and discuss limitations.
+Correctness is formally proven in the state-of-the-art concurrent higher-order separation logic Iris~\cite{jung2018iris} using its Coq formalization~\cite{krebbers2017interactive}.
+Here, we highlight the key ideas behind the proofs and discuss their limitations. \textbf{The source code of the proofs is available on GitHub~\cite{proofRepo}.
+We complement this with a detailed outline in Appendix~\ref{sec:proofs}.}

-\paragraph{Operation Specifications.} Iris is a framework designed for reasoning about the safety of concurrent programs, and several non-trivial algorithms are formally proved using it~\cite{krogh2016verifying, krishna2020verifying, vindum2021contextual, jung2017rustbelt, chajed2021gojournal}.
+\paragraph{Operation Specifications.} Iris is a framework designed for reasoning about the safety of concurrent programs, and several non-trivial algorithms have already been formally proved using it~\cite{krogh2016verifying, krishna2020verifying, vindum2021contextual, jung2017rustbelt, chajed2021gojournal, vindum2022mechanized, carbonneaux2022applying}.
 When constructing formal proofs, one should provide a specification for each of the data structure operations.
 In the Iris logic, operations manipulate \emph{resources}, which are pieces of knowledge about the system-wide state and can be held by threads or the data structure itself.
 These resources are \emph{logical} and do not affect the program execution.
 A specification describes which resources are required for the operation to start and how they change when it finishes.

 Consider again the mutex as an example.
 Intuitively, we parameterize it with a resource $R$, which serves as an exclusive right to be in the critical section and, thus, to invoke \texttt{unlock()}.
 Initially, this resource $R$ is held by the mutex object.
 The specification ensures that: \begin{enumerate}[nosep] \item when the \texttt{lock()} operation finishes, the resource $R$ is transferred to the caller thread, and \item when \texttt{unlock()} starts, the corresponding thread must provide $R$. \end{enumerate} If the resource $R$ is unique, the specification still holds; however, as it cannot be held by multiple threads by construction, the mutual exclusion contract is satisfied.